-The European Yearbook of Constitutional Law is pleased to announce a call for submissions
+The European Yearbook van Constitutional Law is pleased to announce a call for submissions

-for its eighth volume (2026) on the theme of Social Rights and Constitutional Justice.
+for its eighth volume (2026) on the theme van Social Rights and Constitutional Justice.

 Social rights – such as the rights to housing, healthcare, education, and social security – are

-gaining increased prominence in constitutional discourse, particularly in the light of widening
+gaining increased prominence in constitutional discourse, particularly in the light van widening

 inequalities, global health emergencies like the COVID-19 pandemic, and the far-reaching

-socio-economic effects of migration and climate change.
+socio-economic effects van migration and climate change.
 These rights embody the promise of

 a constitutional order that not only protects individual freedoms but also guarantees the